Shoulder Arthritis - Treatment in Adelaide

 What not to do with shoulder arthritis?

-There are usually no specific restictions with shoulder arthritis.
+There are usually no specific restrictions with shoulder arthritis.
 You can and are encouraged to stay active and use your shoulder as you tolerate.
-It is important to maintain good shoulder health by maintaining range of motion and strength of you shoulder muscles.
+It is important to maintain good shoulder health by maintaining range of motion and strength of your shoulder muscles.
 The only thing to avoid, especially if your pain is worsening and you are considering surgery, are steroid injections.
-Steroids injection into your shoulder generally not provide long-term benefits and can significantly increase infection rates with surgery.
+Steroid injections into your shoulder generally do not provide long-term benefits and can significantly increase infection rates with surgery.

 For Patients

-Everyone responds differently to shoulder arthritis and your specic symptoms can vary.
-If you are experiencing shoulder pain, limited mobility, or other concerning symptoms, Dr. Arthur Turow can assess your shoulder, provide you with an accurate diagnosis and suggest appropriate treatment options specific for your individual needs.
+Everyone responds differently to shoulder arthritis and your specific symptoms can vary.
+If you are experiencing shoulder pain, limited mobility, or other concerning symptoms, book your appointment with Dr Arthur Turow at one of his clinic locations in Adelaide to discuss the right treatment for you.